A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 \textit{\textbf{B. Feed-Forward-based Methods}}: Although these optimization-based methods have made significant progress in 3D content generation, they still face challenges such as lengthy optimization times.
 To address these issues, researchers have begun to shift toward feed-forward methods~\cite{han2024vfusion3d},~\cite{GVGEN}, which involve training on large-scale datasets to directly generate 3D assets.

 $\bullet$~\textbf{Latent-space Optimization.} These methods learn a latent space from conditional inputs such as RGB images, depth maps, or point clouds via an encoder, which is then decoded into 3D Gaussians. \textit{(a) Text-to-3D.} Wizadwongsa~\etal~\cite{wizadwongsa2024taming} employ a feed-forward reconstruction encoder with pre-trained models to reduce training cost, refining unstructured latents via post-processing.
 They introduce a 2D perceptual rendering loss and a multi-stream transformer correction flow for efficient, high-quality text-conditioned generation.
 GaussianAnything~\cite{GaussianAnything} proposes a scalable framework with a point cloud-structured latent space, supporting multi-modal inputs, geometry–texture disentanglement, and 3D-aware editing.
 Atlas-Gaussians~\cite{Atlas-Gaussians} use a patch-based encoder–decoder with UV sampling and a transformer decoder for efficient, high-fidelity Gaussian shape generation.
 Turbo3D~\cite{hu2024turbo3d} integrates a four-step, four-view latent diffusion generator with a feed-forward Gaussian reconstructor, employing a dual-teacher scheme for view consistency and photorealism while avoiding pixel-space decoding. \textit{(b) Image-to-3D.} AGG~\cite{AGG} leverages a pre-trained DINOv2~\cite{oquab2023dinov2} encoder and dual transformers to decode Gaussian position and texture fields for joint optimization.
 HumanSplat~\cite{pan2024humansplat} encodes multi-view inputs via a VAE and applies a latent reconstruction transformer interacting with structured human models.
 Zou~\etal~\cite{zou2024triplane} design a hybrid triplane Gaussian latent representation from images and point clouds, decoded into 3D objects with transformer-based point and triplane decoders.
+SAM 3D~\cite{chen2025sam} generates 3D structures in the latent space and then decodes them back into explicit 3D representations.

 $\bullet$~\textbf{Multi-View-based Methods.} Incorporating multi-view inputs can substantially improve 3D generation quality. \textit{(a) Text-to-3D.} Flex3D\cite{han2024flex3d} adopts a two-stage framework: first, a fine-tuned multi-view image diffusion model and a video diffusion model generate a candidate view pool, filtered for quality and consistency via a view selection pipeline; second, selected views are processed by a transformer-based Flexible Reconstruction Model (FlexRM) that outputs 3D Gaussians using tri-plane representations for efficient, detailed generation.
 LGM~\cite{LGM} employs an asymmetric U-Net for high-resolution 3D Gaussian splatting, enabling expressive, scalable reconstruction from multi-view inputs without triplanes or transformers. \textit{(b) Image-to-3D.} GS-LRM~\cite{GS-LRM} uses a transformer architecture that patchifies posed images, processes concatenated multi-view tokens through transformer blocks, and decodes per-pixel Gaussian parameters for differentiable rendering.
 GEOGS3D~\cite{GeoGS3D} integrates orthogonal plane decomposition with a diffusion model to synthesize geometry-aware, multi-view consistent novel views, enhancing 3D object reconstruction.